-Configuration 1 is a microphone plugged directly into a computer.
-This can really only be done using either an old-style computer microphone – the kind with the 1/8th-inch plug that you can insert into a computer’s built-in sound card, or a USB microphone (which, as the name suggests, plugs directly into a computer through a USB port).
+Setup 1 is a microphone plugged directly into a computer.
+This can really only be done using either an old-style computer microphone - the kind with the 1/8th-inch plug that you can insert into a computer's built-in sound card, or a USB microphone (which, as the name suggests, plugs directly into a computer through a USB port).

-Configuration 2 is a condenser microphone plugged into an audio interface unit, which is then plugged into a computer, usually via USB.
+Setup 2 is a condenser microphone plugged into an audio interface unit, which is then plugged into a computer, usually via USB.

 I recently received a request from the Home Brew Audio YouTube Channel to provide a comparison of a recording made with configuration 1 versus a recording made with configuration 2.
 So I did just that.
 Both recordings below were made using Reaper recording software.